JTorKag/yggdrasil/README.md

 # **Yggdrasil**

-Yggdrasil is a robust Discord bot and game management system tailored for Dominions 6.
-It includes a suite of tools for managing multiplayer games, game timers, backups, and player interactions, all while leveraging a FastAPI-based API for automation and notifications.
+Yggdrasil is a comprehensive Discord bot and automated game server management system designed specifically for hosting Dominions 6 multiplayer games.
+Named after the Norse world tree, this system serves as the central hub connecting players, game servers, file management, timers, and notifications in a seamless automated workflow.

-This was half a project in "can I?" and half to solve a hosting games on a discord server.
-It was built from the start with the intention of it being a project anyone could clone and spin up for their own community.
-It's currently running but has yet to be put through the paces to be really tested.
-Use at your own risk.
+## **What Yggdrasil Does**

+Yggdrasil transforms Discord servers into fully automated Dominions 6 hosting platforms by:

+- **Automated Game Hosting**: Creates and manages Dominions 6 server instances with configurable settings (maps, mods, eras, game rules)
+- **Intelligent Turn Management**: Monitors turn progression, manages chess clocks, and automatically processes turns when timers expire
+- **Comprehensive Backup System**: Automatically backs up game states before and after turn processing to prevent data loss
+- **Smart Notifications**: Sends Discord alerts for turn starts, missing turns, timer warnings, and game status changes
+- **Player Management**: Tracks nation claims, player extensions, role assignments, and permission management
+- **File Management**: Handles pretender uploads (.2h files), mod installations, map management, and file security
+- **Game State Monitoring**: Real-time monitoring of game progress, player activity, and server health
+- **Automated Recovery**: Handles server crashes, connection issues, and provides rollback capabilities

+## **How It Works**

+Yggdrasil operates through several interconnected components working together:

+### **Core Architecture**
+- **Discord Bot (Ratatorskr)**: Provides slash commands and user interaction interface
+- **Game Server Manager (Nidhogg)**: Launches and controls Dominions 6 server processes using screen sessions
+- **File System Manager (Bifrost)**: Handles all file operations, uploads, backups, and security
+- **Database Manager (Vedrfolnir)**: SQLite-based storage for games, players, timers, and state tracking
+- **Timer System (Norns)**: Continuous monitoring and countdown management with automatic actions
+- **API Server (Gjallarhorn)**: FastAPI endpoints for game automation hooks and external integrations

+### **Automated Game Lifecycle**
+1. **Game Creation**: Players use Discord commands to create games with customizable settings
+2. **Lobby Management**: Automatic Discord channel and role creation for each game
+3. **Pretender Collection**: Players upload nation files directly through Discord
+4. **Server Launch**: Dominions 6 server automatically starts with proper configuration
+5. **Turn Processing**: System monitors for turn completion and processes automatically
+6. **Backup & Recovery**: Game states are backed up before each turn with rollback capability
+7. **Notifications**: Discord alerts keep players informed of game progress and deadlines

+This was born from both a technical challenge ("can I automate this complex workflow?") and a practical need to solve the pain points of hosting Dominions 6 games on Discord servers.
+Built from the ground up to be community-deployable, allowing anyone to spin up their own automated hosting service.

-If you want to spin up your own service feel free to reach out for some help with yggdrasil specfic questions or troubleshooting.
+**Note**: While functional and actively used, this system is still evolving.
+Deploy at your own discretion and feel free to reach out for help with setup or troubleshooting.

 ---